On this page:

 The following guides are based on these recommendations by Canchild and can be used when a child’s GP or doctor is happy that they can gradually return to school, activity and sports.

-An initial period of 24-48 hours of rest for the body and mind is recommended before starting the step-by-step guides on the following pages.
+An initial period of 24-48 hours of rest for the body and mind is recommended before starting the step-by-step guides.

 It is important that everyone involved understands the process – including parents, teachers, sports coaches and the child or young person.